juanitogan/godot-firebase-lite/README.md

 ## Installation

 1. Clone this repo or download the zip of it.
-2. Copy the `firebase_app_lite` folders into the `res://` folder of your game.
+2. Copy the `firebase_app_lite` folder into the `res://` folder of your game.
 This is not an editor plugin so it does not need to be in the `addons` folder if you have one (and shouldn't be there if you want the class icons to display).
 3. Also copy one or more of the following folders into the `res://` folder of your game, depending on the features you need (critical: place at the same level as `firebase_app_lite`):
     - `firebase_auth_lite`
     - `firebase_database_lite`